 - At least 85% of our pupils will reach a good level of attainment at the end of KS2 having made good progress from the end of KS1.

 - Our pupils will be well prepared for the next stage in their education and beyond school.

-- The school will achieve an outstanding grade by our next OFSTED inspection in 2018 and maintain our SIAMS grading of Outstanding.
+- The school will maintain our Good grading at our next OFSTED inspection and maintain our SIAMS grading of Outstanding.